 Additionally, you can plan ahead and consider each event and meeting carefully before committing to it.
 We can’t always know if an event is worth attending beforehand.
 But try to avoid ones that won’t have many potential customers attending or are not well organised enough for you to really benefit.

-When you’re at an event, be pro-active.
+When you’re at an event, be proactive.
 If possible, look at the attendees or exhibitors beforehand and identify people you would like to talk to.
-Be aware of your goals for the event, focus on them and set yourself a time frame, especially for meetings which can drag out quite easily.
+Be aware of your goals for the event, focus on them and set yourself a time frame, especially for meetings that can drag out quite easily.

 My time-saving tips